Tony Donlic: Club career

-National team
+International career

 In 1977, Donlic played seven games with the U.S. national team as a forward and midfielder.
-His first appearance came on September 15, 1977 in a 2-1 win over El Salvador in San Salvador.
-Over the next month, he played six more games, his last coming in a 2-1 win over China on October 16, 1977.
+His first appearance came on September 15, 1977, in a 2–1 win over El Salvador in San Salvador.
+Over the next month, he played six more games, his last coming in a 2–1 win over China on October 16, 1977.

+Personal life

 He owned a bar in Budapest for several years, but currently lives in Croatia near Split.